 - 7.35 Sites classified as Special Protection Areas (SPA) under the Wild Birds Directive and selected as Special Areas of Conservation (SAC) under the Habitats Directive are intended to form a European Community-wide network of protected areas for those habitats and species which are endangered, vulnerable, rare or otherwise require special attention.
 Collectively these are known as Natura 2000 Sites.
 Eight locations within South Lanarkshire are classified as Natura 2000 sites and are protected under European law.
 Additionally, Natura 2000 sites located within adjoining authorities could also potentially be affected by development in South Lanarkshire.
-For example, the River Tweed SAC and Westwater SPA lie within adjacent authority areas but have significant ecological connections to South Lanarkshire.
-In addition there is also connectivity via the River Clyde with the Inner Clyde SPA which lies downstream from South Lanarkshire. - 7.36 The Conservation (Natural Habitats) Regulations 1994 and subsequent amendments place a statutory duty on Councils to meet the requirements of the Habitats Directive.
+For example, the River Tweed SAC and Westwater SPA lie within adjacent authority areas but have significant ecological connections to South Lanarkshire. - 7.36 The Conservation (Natural Habitats) Regulations 1994 and subsequent amendments place a statutory duty on Councils to meet the requirements of the Habitats Directive.
 In instances where a development proposal has the potential to affect a Natura 2000 site, the proposal must undergo a Habitats Regulations Appraisal (HRA).
 Where a Council concludes that a development proposal is likely to have a significant effect on a Natura 2000 site and is not directly connected with, or necessary to, the conservation management of that site, then it must undertake an appropriate assessment of the implications for the conservation interests for which the area has been designated.
 This requirement also applies to development outwith the boundary of the designated area where this may affect the interests within the site.

-7.37 If the initial HRA appraisal concludes that the proposal is likely to have a significant effect on a Natura 2000 site it must then be subject to appropriate assessment by the 'competent authority', in consultation with SNH.
+7.37 If the initial HRA appraisal concludes that the proposal is likely to have a significant effect on a Natura 2000 site it must then be subject to appropriate assessment by the 'competent authority', in consultation with NatureScot.
 In the case of planning applications the Council is the competent authority.
 The purpose of the appropriate assessment is to determine that the proposal will not adversely affect the integrity of the site.
 This is a precautionary test and if the outcome is negative or inconclusive, permission will not be granted unless the criteria set out in Policy NHE7 Natura 2000 sites can be met.
-SNH Publication: Natura Sites and the Habitats Regulations sets out the step by step assessment process for proposals affecting these sites.
+NatureScot Publication: Natura Sites and the Habitats Regulations sets out the step by step assessment process for proposals affecting these sites.

-National Nature Reserves and Sites of Special ScientificInterest
+National Nature Reserves and Sites of Special Scientific Interest